The Colorado Privacy Act, New Data Privacy Requirements

 - Confirm that your business is subject to the CPA- Business entities must determine whether they meet the jurisdictional threshold of the CPA, which does not include a minimum revenue threshold.

-- Determine whether your business functions based on the sale or purchase of personal information- Businesses and companies will need to establish whether and to what extent their disclosures of personal information to third parties falls in line with the CPA’s definition of the sale of data, including disclosure for “valuable consideration”.
+- Determine whether your business functions based on the sale or purchase of personal information- Businesses and companies will need to establish whether and to what extent their disclosures of personal information to third parties fall in line with the CPA’s definition of the sale of data, including disclosure for “valuable consideration”.
 Under the CPA, disclosures to processors or affiliates for the purposes of providing a product or service requested by a consumer are not considered sales.

 - Revise privacy policies- Businesses should revise privacy policies to reflect current data processing, communicate the new rights that are available to Colorado consumers, and identify the mechanisms that will allow consumers to take advantage of these rights.

-- Implement reasonable security measures- Assess cybersecurity practices, policies, and controls to ensure that they are consistent with industry wide standards.
+- Implement reasonable security measures- Assess cybersecurity practices, policies, and controls to ensure that they are consistent with industry-wide standards.

 - Conduct data protection assessments- Businesses need to conduct data protection assessments in relation to how the business uses, processes, and sells personal data.
 What’s more, they should also consider the risk involved in such processing.